-• BART can take backups from database clusters with a WAL segment file size other than the default size of 16 MB.
-You can use the Advanced Server initdb --wal-segsize option to modify the WAL segment file size.
+BART can take backups from database clusters with a WAL segment file size other than the default size of 16 MB.
+You can use the Advanced Server initdb --wal-segsize option to modify the WAL segment file size

-For information about using the Advanced Server initdb --wal-segsize option, see the Customizable WAL Segment File Size section in the EDB Postgres Advanced Server User Guide, available at:
+For information about using the Advanced Server initdb --wal-segsize option, see the EDB Postgres Advanced Server User Guide available at:

-• BART only supports taking a full backup of standby servers.
-Incremental backups and parallel backups cannot be taken from standby servers.
+• BART supports taking only a full backup of standby servers; it does not support taking incremental and parallel backups of standby servers.